RachaelMiki1215/rachaelmiki1215.github.io/_projects/003_project_NodeJsAzureEmployeeMgmtSystem.markdown

 * Check employees registered under each manager (director)
 * Add employee

-I am not sure if I will update this at all in the future, however anyways it was a good entry way for fullstack development.
+I am not sure if I will update this at all in the future, but anyways it was a good entry way for fullstack development.